lxgr-linux/buildaur/README.md

      --hook-activate   : Activates a hook<br>
      --hook-deactivate : Deactivates a hook<br>

-     When 'all' is given as argument for --hook-activate and --hook-deactivate the action applyes to all hooks.
+     When 'all' is given as argument for --hook-activate and --hook-deactivate the action applies to all hooks.

 # Config file

 The config file for buildaur is ' /etc/buildaur/buildaur.conf'.
-It can be used to set variables which apeare in buildaur, like 'ask', 'pgp' and 'buildchroot'.
+It can be used to set variables which appear in buildaur, like 'ask', 'pgp' and 'buildchroot'.
 It can also contain code that should be integrated into buildaur.

-Available varaibles are:<br>
+Available variables are:<br>
 editor : Text-editor that will be used to edit the PKGBUILD.
 Default is 'nano'<br>
 showPKGBUILD : Print out PKGBUILD before asking to edit it.
 Default is '1'<br>
 sudoreset : Reset sudo before running PKGBUILD.
 Default is '1'.
 This may cause typing in your password more often, but is also more secure.<br>

 # Blacklist

-The blacklist stored in /usr/share/buildaur/blacklist contains packagenames which are excluded at updates.
+The blacklist is stored in /usr/share/buildaur/blacklist contains package names which are excluded in updates.